scottj97/environment-modules-in-git/README.md

 ## Assumptions

-* You have Environment Modules installed on your system
+* You have Environment Modules version 4.2.1 installed on your system

 * You have a Unix user named `modules` that exists only for managing the Modulefiles, and controlling updates to them.